kmzbrnoI/mtbbus-protocol/README.md

 turnouts, signals etc.) however the bus is designed generally and extendably.

 The bus consists of a single master module (MTB-USB module) and up to 254 IO modules.
-Master modules is in charge of whole bus.
+Master module is in charge of whole bus.
 Master module is usually connected to the computer too, thus MTBbus is basically controlled from the computer.
 Master module takes care of proper timing of RS485.